moogway82/JamSoftElectronULA/README.md

 #### Under-side of TOP board:

 - There are a lot of passives to check here so I usually just start by checking some of the 1V2, 3V3 and 5V bypass caps to test those rails for shorts.
 Like the 5V on the BOTTOM board, put multimeter in continuity and you should get a short beep touching both sides of a bypass cap.
 If you get a continuous beep, you need to look for solder bridges on any of the components on that power rail.
-- If I've soldered them all myself (not recommended!) then I will test all of the components are properly attached by using continuity mode and touching one side of the passive and following a trace to something it's supposed to be connected, then do the other side.
+- If I've soldered them all myself (not recommended!) then I will test all of the passive components by:

+  - Are properly attached to their pads by using continuity mode and touching one side of the passive and following a trace to something it's supposed to be connected to, then checking the other side in the same way
+  - Still in continuity, touching each side of the component and checking that it's not shorted - caps may beep when charging but as before, should not be continuous.

-- If JLCPCB/PCBWay have done assembly here, I usually just give it a good visual inspection after testing the power rails.
+- If JLCPCB/PCBWay have done the assembly here, I usually just give it a good visual inspection after testing the power rails.

-- Be careful when joining the two boards to ensure that components on the facing surfaces don't make contact and create bridges.
+Be careful when joining the two boards to ensure that components on the facing surfaces don't make contact and create bridges.
 I think a 2.5mm-3mm gap, the standard insulation hight on header pins, is enough clearance, but do double check by holding it up to the light.
 Also, the tops of socket pins on the BOTTOM board may have solder peaks on them that might need smoothing off.

 # Building Firmware and Programming